comphist/cora/doc/mkdocs/docs/document-model.md

     It's important to note that the difference between "diplomatic" and "modernized" tokens is purely one of **tokenization.**
     In particular, "modernized" in this sense does *not* mean that the form of the token (e.g. spelling) has been modified in any way.
+    A modernization or standardization of spelling would usually be considered to be a form of [annotation layer](layers.md#normalization) in this model, not a property of the token itself.
     The following examples might make this clearer.

 ### Some examples

-In the simplest case, parent/diplomatic/modernized tokens are all identical.
+In the simplest case, virtual/diplomatic/modernized tokens are all identical.
 It's not unusual if this is the case for the vast majority of tokens in your
 document:

 <table class="tokenization">
     <thead>
     <tr class="token-tok">
-        <th class="label">parent token</th><th class="tok">das</th>
+        <th class="label">virtual token</th><th class="tok">das</th>
     </tr>
     </thead>
     <tbody>